Back to Home Page

 Paste Tomatoes

-Many people are familiar with the Roma variety, but there are many more of these perfect cooking tomatoes.
-Most are heavy producers and make great sauces.
+Many people are familiar with the Roma variety, but there are many more types of these perfect cooking tomatoes.
+Most are heavy producers and make excellent sauces.

 Amish Paste Tomato